paracamplus/lf/README.md

 # LifeCycle Investigation Project

+## Introduction

 LF (standing for LifeCycle) is an attempt to get a better understanding of the lifecycle of pages and components that is, in which order they are run, where (server or client) they are run, etc.

+The rest of this README is the original README of the Sapper sample app.

+## Conclusion

+to be done...